 Months later, I chatted with a rep from American Gramophone, the Mannheim Steamroller’s record label, who confided to me that their statistics showed an unusually high concentration of album sales in Cedar Rapids.
 I told her I knew why.

-And of course, the album's success in Cedar Rapids was what catapulted it into pop culture, changing holiday music forever, and giving Chip Davis a pretty nice retirement nest egg.
+And the album’s success in Cedar Rapids was what catapulted it into pop culture, changing holiday music forever, and giving Chip Davis a pretty nice retirement nest egg.

-OK, maybe that's pushing it.
-But I can tell you, we were first.
-So whether he knows it or not, when Chip plays Cedar Rapids, he's coming back to the place where it all started.
+OK, maybe that’s pushing it.
+But regardless, we were first.
+So whether they know it or not, when Mannheim Steamroller plays Cedar Rapids, they’re coming back to the place where it all started.